speedscale/speedscale-cli/README.md

 # speedscale CLI

-`speedscale` is a container-centric, capture and replay CLI tool created by [Speedscale](https://speedscale.com).  `speedscale` can wrap your running application, capturing all inbound and outbound traffic while in use.
-Captured traffic can be used to regression test later versions of your app, or load test by sending the same requests multiple times.
+`speedscale` is a container-centric, capture and replay CLI tool created by [Speedscale](https://speedscale.com).  `speedscale` wraps your running application, capturing all inbound and outbound traffic while in use.
+Captured traffic is used to regression test later versions of your app, or load test by sending the same requests multiple times.

 See it in action!